CrimsonOrca/Arduino/README.md

 # Arduino
-Collection of small-, and medium-scale Arduino projects.
+Collection of small- and medium-scale Arduino projects.